SwedbankPay/developer.swedbankpay.com/index.md

           title='Want to give Digital Payments a go?' no_icon=true
           button_content='Head to the playground'
-          text='Experience our brand new accessability compliant payment UI in the Swedbank Pay Playground' button_type='secondary'
+          text='Experience our brand new accessibility compliant payment UI in the Swedbank Pay Playground' button_type='secondary'
           button_alignment='align-self-start'
           card_container=true